 Kiefer S, Clarysse B, 2011, The Smart Entrepreneur: How to Build for a Successful Business, London, Publisher: Elliott & Thompson, ISBN: 9781904027881

 More people than ever are becoming entrepreneurs, but the perils of starting a new business are well-documented.
 The Smart Entrepreneur teaches you how to avoid typical pitfalls and make your business a success by guiding you through the crucial decisions you need to make after your ‘eureka’ moment of inspiration.
 The Smart Entrepreneur uses a combination of real-life business experiences and state-of-the-art academic research, distilled into an accessible how-to book specifically targeted at start-ups.
 Especially useful for innovative and ambitious start-ups often requiring a great deal of effort and capital expenditure just to get to the testing phase – The Smart Entrepreneur offers a cutting-edge approach to enable entrepreneurs to rigorously test and improve their business idea before committing all their capital.
 It is a book of immense value to shape creative and innovative business ideas that carry a great deal of risk.

-CLARYSSE B, WRIGHT M, VANDEVELDE E, 2010, Entrepreneurial Origin, Technological Knowledge and the Growth of Spin-off Companies
+Clarysse B, Wright M, Van de Velde E, 2011, Entrepreneurial Origin, Technological Knowledge and the Growth of Spin-off Companies, Journal of Management Studies

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.